 - Physics: A course which focuses on the study of kinematics, dynamics, energy, momentum, gravitation, waves and sound, light, and electricity.

-The innovative STEM (Science, Technology, Engineering, Math) program with PLTW curriculum introduces students to the design and creation process, which is in high demand throughout the modern business world.
-MPCS offers PLTW curriculum starting in Kindergarten and culimates with AP-level coursework for those on the STEAM/STEM track in high school.
+The innovative STEM (Science, Technology, Engineering, Math) program with Project Lead the Way® curriculum introduces students to the design and creation process, which is in high demand throughout the modern business world.
+MPCS offers PLTW® curriculum starting in Kindergarten and culminates with AP-level coursework for those on the STEAM/STEM track in high school.

 - AP Computer Science Principles: This course aims to build student awareness of the demand for computer specialists and for professionals in all fields who have computational skills.

 The goal of the English department is to inspire students through process modeling, inquiry-based learning, and biblical integration to read, write, create, and think effectively in order to communicate wisdom and knowledge to a world hungry for truth.
-Students embrace a rigorous college-preparatory curriculum which aids them in comprehending complex texts and in developing not only grammatical accuracy but personal writing style.
+Students embrace a rigorous college-preparatory curriculum that aids them in comprehending complex texts and in developing not only grammatical accuracy, but also personal writing style.
 Field trips, technology, project-based learning, submissions for publication, and study-abroad opportunities aid students in making personal connections and global contributions.

 - American Literature Honors 11: Though the curriculum is similar to American Literature, the daily teaching methods are suited for honors students’ learning styles and focuses on independent inquiry, creative expression, complementary research, interdisciplinary study, exceptional oral and written expression, group collaboration, in-depth discussion, and increased processing speed.

-- AP English Language and Composition: This course has a heavy focus on nonfiction with an integration of key fictional works representing the movements of American Literature and assists students in becoming skilled independent readers of various texts and in becoming skilled composers who write for various audiences and purposes.
+- AP English Language and Composition: This course has a heavy focus on nonfiction, with an integration of key fictional works representing the movements of American Literature, and assists students in becoming skilled independent readers of various texts and skilled composers who write for various audiences and purposes.